gauthig/greenbutton-influxdb/README.md

 Features
 - [X] Parse SCE NetMetering version of Green Button CSV file - Solar
+- [X] Parse SCE non-Netmetering version of Green Button CSV file - Normal Residential Customers without solar
 - [X] Send data to influxdb (v1, non-ssl) - should be on private network and not public accessible due to no SSL
 - [ ] Grafana dashboard to analyze Energy Delivery and Generation
 - [X] Create formatted text file for use in other programs (Formatted for Influxdb)
-- [ ] Create simple parsed CSV file for use in excel or other database
+- [X] Create simple parsed CSV file for use in excel or other database
-- [ ] Add SSL support
+- [ ] SSL support
-- [ ] Add support for influxdb2
+- [ ] Support for influxdb2

 ## Program Setup
 - python3
 - make sure the following libraries are install using pip3 or homebrew
   - influxdb
   - json
-  - gzip
   - argparse
 - Run the program